mkijowski/lab3-encryption-ceg-3400/Lab2-Instructions.md

 Name this file `task2.enc`.
 Answer all task 2 questions in the `README.md`.

-Hints: use the `gpg --encrypt --recipient` command.
-I am intentionally not giving the full command so you can play around with `gpg`, you might need to use the `man` command.
+Hints: To *encrypt* a message or file using `gpg` you need to specify a *recipient* email address that you have the corresponding public key.
+I am intentionally not giving the full command so you can play around with `gpg`, you might need to use the `man` command (and/or google).

 ---